 2. Divide your average daily mileage by the total length of the trail

 The official length of the trail is 211 miles, but this only gets you to the summit of Mount Whitney.
-I included the 11 miles back down to Whitney Portal (making it 222), as unfortunately, they haven’t yet installed a zip wire.
+I included the 11 miles back down to Whitney Portal (making it 222).

 Your calculation will look like this